clemsonacm/presentations/sources/autograding/autograding.md

 ## Thinking bigger: a Case Study

-## What is it, and what does it do?

-- Autograder used in CPSC 322
-- Written in Python
-- Downloads student submissions
-- Can award partial credit
+## CPSC 3220

+- Set of public and private tests
+- Autograder run once a day at noon
-- Emails students their results
+- Students emailed their results

+## Demo

 ## How does it help students?